A verifiably secure and proportional committee election rule: Preliminaries

-Notice that by setting $r=1$ on the first point, we obtain that balanced vector $w$ indeed maximizes the least member support $supp_w(A)$ over all feasible weight vectors.
-More generally, for each $r$ the quantity defined in the first point defines a lower bound on the cost for an adversary to get $r$ representatives in the validator committee in NPoS, so maximizing these objectives for all thresholds $r$ aligns with our security objective as it makes any attack as costly as possible.
-The second point follows from the fact that the sum of member supports is maximal, so all the available voters' vote must be distributed to candidates in $A$.
-The third point is a consequence of having the supports as evenly distributed as possible within $A$: if $c,c'\in A\cap C_n$ and candidate $c$ has a higher support than $c'$, then none of $n$'s vote can go to $c$, as all of it must be assigned to $c'$ or other members with low support.
+Notice that by setting $r=1$ in the first property, we obtain that balanced vector $w$ indeed maximizes the least member support $\supp_w(A)$ over all feasible weight vectors.
+More generally, for each threshold $r$ the quantity defined in the first property defines a lower bound on the cost for an adversary to get $r$ representatives in the validator committee in NPoS, so maximizing these objectives simultaneously for all thresholds $r$ aligns with our security objective as it makes any attack as costly as possible.
+The second point follows from the fact that the sum of member supports is maximal, so all the available vote strength must be distributed among candidates in $A$.
+The third point is a consequence of having the supports as evenly distributed as possible within $A$: for each voter $n$, all of her vote strength should be assigned exclusively to the candidates in $A\cap C_n$ with least support $\supp_w(A\cap C_n)$.

-In Appendix~\ref{s:balanced} we present new algorithms for computing a balanced weight vector for a given committee $A$.
-In particular, we prove that one can be found in time $O(|E|\cdot k + k^3)$ using parametric flow techniques, which to the best of our knowledge is the current fastest algorithm in the literature even for the simpler problem of maximizing $supp_w(A)$.
+In Appendix~\ref{s:balanced} we present algorithms for computing a balanced weight vector for a given committee $A$.
+In particular, we prove there that one can be found in time $O(|E|\cdot k + k^3)$ using parametric flow techniques, which to the best of our knowledge is the fastest algorithm in the literature even for the simpler problem of maximizing $\supp_w(A)$.

-\begin{remark} In the remainder of the paper, we denote by $\bal$ the time complexity of finding a balanced weight vector, which will depend on the precise algorithm used. \end{remark}
+\begin{remark} In the remainder of the paper, we denote by $\bal$ the time complexity of finding a balanced weight vector for a given (possibly partial) committee, depending on the precise algorithm used. \end{remark}

-\emph{Equivalence of objectives.} We now establish that our security objective~\eqref{eq:security} is indeed equivalent to maximin support.
-For this we use the fact that, in view of point 1 in Lemma~\ref{lem:balanced}, in the maximin support objective we can reduce the solution space to only balanced solutions without loss of generality.
-The proof of the next lemma is delayed to Appendix~\ref{s:proofs}.